4zv4l/zignc/README.md

 # zignc
-a simple tcp client in zig
+a simple tcp client/server in zig
 # Build
 To compile the code simply :
 `zig build`